fortanix/rust-sgx/doc/WINTEL-SGX-ABI.md

 The `sgxmeta` section informs the loader how to load parts of the enclave that are not parts of the PE image, such as the stack and the heap.

 This section consists of a header followed by the `SIGSTRUCT`.
-A field named `unknown` ìs filled with the indicated data, the meaning of which is unknown at this time.
+Fields named `unknown` are filled with the indicated data, the meaning of which is unknown at this time.

 ```rust
 #[repr(packed)]